Aceearly1993/lecarde-1/README.md

 `CHANGED` - Config: Due to requests, a cursor object had been added so that it's possible to navigate available key remap options like any other normal game, eliminated potential confusions on remap keys.
 (Aceearly1993)
 `FIXED` - A bug after 0.6.1 if controller is unplugged mid-game and proceed with keyboard input, then plugged the controller again, the controller input will then be forever lost.
-F6 serves as force re-connect hotkey if auto recognization upon re-plug fails.
+"Backspace" serves as force re-connect hotkey if auto recognization upon re-plug fails.
 (Aceearly1993)

  #### [0.6.3] - 2025/9/18 ####